IBM-Cloud/terraform-provider-ibm/website/docs/r/schematics_workspace.html.markdown

 * `updated_at` - The timestamp when the workspace was last updated.
 * `updated_by` - The user ID that updated the workspace.
 * `workspace_status_msg` - Information about the last action that ran against the workspace.

+## Note
+*  Please note that this resource can be only used to perform Create, Read, Update and Delete operations of schematics workspace.
+Other schematics operations such as `Plan` and `Apply` which are available via IBM Cloud Schematics Console are currently not supported.